mshroyer/coursepointer/docs/point_types.md

 2. How to map exported waypoints from popular apps like Ride with GPS and Gaia GPS to that subset.

-## On Garmin devices
+## On Garmin apps and devices

-Here's how different course points appear in "Up Ahead" on a Fenix 7 with software version 21.19.
-There are a few different cases to consider.
-Types listing an icon appear in Up Ahead with that icon, and also on the course map with a similar but monochrome icon.
+Here's how different course points function in Garmin Connect and appear in "Up Ahead" on a Fenix 7 with software version 21.19, as well as an Edge 1040 with software 27.14.

+There are a few different cases to consider: Types listing an icon appear in Up Ahead with that icon, and also on the course map with a similar but monochrome icon.
 Types marked with (1) are missing entirely from Up Ahead, but while they lack an icon on the map, the course point's name will appear in the correct map location.
 Finally, types marked with (2) are missing from Up Ahead but appear on the map with an appropriate icon.

 | Type               | Connect | Fenix 7                               | Edge 1040                             |
 |--------------------|---------|---------------------------------------|---------------------------------------|